oneapi-src/oneDNN/doc/primitives/concat.md

 ## Implementation Limitations

-1. The primitive works with blocked memory formats, such as plain formats
+1. The primitive works with several memory formats, such as plain formats
    #dnnl_nchw, #dnnl_nhwc, and blocked formats #dnnl_nChw16c, #dnnl_nCdhw8c that
    appear in convolutions.
 The primitive does not support non-blocked formats that are typically used in prepacked weights, such as: